Chinese Railways

 It was only in the 1880s and 90s that railway building really got going in China.
 The first functional 50 miles [80 kms] railway built in 1881 ran north from the port of Tianjin to Tangshan, Hebei (known as the Kaiping Tramway ).

 The Qing government at first saw the railways as a threat, as they allowed foreign troops, missionaries and their influence to penetrate deep into China.
 Railway companies were given full control of territory in a twenty mile wide corridor, here, foreign not Chinese laws applied just as in the concessions.
 The convention that the emperor owned everything gave rise to problems over ownership - foreign powers could only lease and not own the land.
 They could be used to move troops and armaments with little government control over them.
 The Dowager Empress forbade a railway to go within Beijing's walls.
 However a minister built a miniature railway donated by the French within the Forbidden City between the living quarters and a dining hall; but eunuchs rather than a steam railway engine pulled the carriages as an engine was considered such bad feng shui.
 Concerns about these ill effects caused a proposed railway to be routed around Confucius' birthplace at Qufu, Shandong.
 It was only the dire financial situation that forced the Qing government to permit Britain, Russia, Japan and Germany to build railways from their concessions that by then were dotted all over China.
-In 1898 with only 495 miles [797 kms] in existence, the government agreed to demands to build 6,600 miles [10,622 kms] of new track.
-The government had no money to build its own railways.
+In 1898 with only 495 miles [797 kms] in existence, the government agreed to foreign demands to build 6,600 miles [10,622 kms] of new track as the government had no money to build its own railways.

 Sichuan, scenery, steam, railway